 A poster communicates the main ideas, objectives, results and conclusions of an ongoing research project.
-Each presenter will be given 3 minutes to present his/her poster.
-Afterwards, the delegates have 60 minutes to walk around, ask questions or start an in-depth discussion with the presenters.
+Each presenter will be given 3-5 minutes to present his/her poster.
+Afterwards, the delegates have time to ask questions or start an in-depth discussion with the presenters.
 Finally, a general discussion (10-15 minutes) will take place in which the main ideas, conclusions and directions for future research and practice are discussed.

 Poster sessions are scheduled for 90 minutes.

 Workshops are a highly interactive, collaborative session format that demonstrates the practical outcomes of a research project.
 They induce learning-by-doing, hands-on experience, and an engagement in in-depth active learning.
 A formal presentation by the workshop leader as such should remain brief.
 Creative and/or innovative approaches are encouraged, such as brainstorming, associating, panel discussion, role play, debating, voting on statements, think tank, flipping-the-classroom, systemic approaches, simulations, mystery guest and so on.

 In this format practitioners are invited to present a case from practice.
 A research component can be added to this session but this is not a required condition.
 Instead, the floor is given to practitioners who wish to share their experiences when designing, implementing or evaluating a practice in class / school / college / university / workplace.
 In this format there is more time for reflection and in-depth discussion about the case via a hand-on approach.
 Within one session two thematically linked case studies will be presented.
 Each practitioner is offered 20 minutes to present his/her case followed by 25 minutes that are dedicated to an in-depth discussion with the audience.

 A case study session consists of two linked case studies and is scheduled for 90 minutes.